 Interviews

-So I introduced the concept in the first issue of Openings, in 1998, and it immediately became the most popular feature of the publication.
+These kind of “interviews” take time, and many times you don’t want to end them, though you must, because what’s transpiring is so fascinatingly alive in that moment.
+I remember reading somewhere that when Carl Jung and Sigmund Freud met for the first time, they talked non-stop for 13 hours.
+Well, I have yet to have a conversation like that with anyone, but I introduced the concept I’m explaining in the first issue of Openings, in 1998, and it immediately became the most popular feature of the publication.
 As time permits, I am putting those timeless conversations on this site.
-You will find quite a few of them here already (see the left column).
-And do feel free to fire up any of these conversations by using the “Comment” link that has been include with each one.
+You will find quite a few of them here already (see the left column on this page).